Nate Schierholtz: 2012

 In 2012, Schierholtz started the season as a bench player but soon became the Giants' everyday right fielder.
 On April 23 and 24, he had back-to-back three-hit games against the Mets.
 He batted .372 over his first 14 games but hit just .048 over his next seven.
 When May started, Bochy benched him in favor of Gregor Blanco.
 On July 18, in an interview with Henry Schulman of the San Francisco Chronicle, he said that Bochy had told him in May that he did not view him as an everyday player.
 He said that, while he did not ask for a trade, "I think whatever the best fit for the team and me is would be ideal.
 I can't really make those decisions.
 It's all up to them.
 Whether I'm here or not I'm going to give my best effort every day and bust my tail."
 That weekend, he started three games against the Philadelphia Phillies in right field, partly because Blanco and Ángel Pagán had been struggling.
 On July 22, Schierholtz hit two home runs against Joe Blanton, the second of which forced the game into extra innings.
 However, the Giants would lose 4–3 in 12 innings.
 In 77 games (175 at bats), Schierholtz hit .251 with 44 hits, four doubles, five triples, five home runs, and 16 RBI.

+Philadelphia Phillies (2012)

 At the trade deadline on July 31, Schierholtz was traded to the Philadelphia Phillies along with minor league catcher Tommy Joseph and minor league pitcher Seth Rosin for outfielder Hunter Pence.

-Philadelphia Phillies

 Upon Schierholtz's arrival in Philadelphia, manager Charlie Manuel said he wanted to give Schierholtz everyday playing time for the rest of the year, in order to assess him.
 In the transition, Schierholtz changed his number from 12 to 22.
 In his debut, Schierholtz homered against Edwin Jackson in a 3–2 victory against the Washington Nationals.
 However, Schierholtz was sent to the disabled list on August 13 after fouling a ball off his right big toe in a game against the Cardinals.
 He remained on the disabled list until September 1.
 On September 7, he delivered a game-ending RBI single against Will Harris, giving the Phillies a 3–2 win over Colorado.
 Schierholtz appeared in 33 games with the Phillies, batting .273 with 18 hits, four doubles, one home run, and five RBI.
 In 114 games (241 at bats) with Philadelphia and San Francisco, he batted .257 with 62 hits, eight doubles, five triples, six home runs, and 21 RBI.
 After the season, the Phillies non-tendered Schierholtz, making him a free agent.
 They chose to non-tender him because they were only projecting him as a fifth outfielder, and Schierholtz was due for a pay raise.

 Despite being traded to the Phillies, Schierholtz received his second World Series ring from the Giants due to his contributions during the first half of the 2012 season with the team.